 How to store cornbread in the freezer

-Then wrap each portion individually before placing them inside an airtight or ziplock bag that will not allow any moisture or air in.
-If you can, vacuum seal the packet, it will help get out a lot of the air.
-If you don’t have a vacuum seal, try to press out as much air as possible after putting three of the bread in the bag.
+Wrap each portion individually before placing it inside an airtight or zip lock bag.
+Vacuum sealing the packet will help remove a lot of air.
+If you don’t have a vacuum sealer, try to press out as much air as possible after putting the bread in the bag.

 Signs of spoilage in cornbread

 If you suspect that your cornbread has gone stale, you may still be able to eat it, but it won’t taste right.
-When it gets mold on it, it’s unsafe to it.
+When it gets mold on it, it’s unsafe to eat.

 How long does cornbread last?

 Cornbread will be alright at room temperature for 1 or 2 days.
-You can store it in a refrigerator for a week and in the freezer for about 3 months.
-These are guidelines.
-The sooner you use it, the better.
+You can store it in a refrigerator for one week and in the freezer for about three months.
+These are guidelines; the sooner you use them, the better.

 How do you keep cornbread moist?